A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Simulating extra-tidal stars with Corespray

 \subsubsection{Defining globular cluster parameters}

-In this study, all GC orbital and structural parameters are obtained from \cite{2018MNRAS.478.1520B}.
+In this study, GC structural parameters are obtained from the \cite{2018MNRAS.478.1520B} GC catalogue \footnote{All fundamental Galactic GC parameters can be accessed via the online database at \href{https://people.smp.uq.edu.au/HolgerBaumgardt/globular/}{https://people.smp.uq.edu.au/HolgerBaumgardt/globular/}.}.
+All GC orbital parameters are obtained from \cite{2019MNRAS.482.5138B}, \cite{2021MNRAS.505.5957B} and \cite{2021MNRAS.505.5978V}.
 To define a tidal radius ($r_{t}$) boundary (and thus a threshold for where the star or binary will have officially "escaped" the cluster), we use the \cite{2013ApJ...764..124W} $r_{t}$ at perigalacticon to compute the $r_{t}$ at apogalacticon.
 This definition ensures that we are only considering stars that are beyond $r_{t}$ at \textit{all} points in the GC's orbit through the Galaxy as being extra-tidal.
 Furthermore, since \texttt{Corespray} uses a combined Galactic and King potential to encompass influences from both the Milky Way and the GC itself, we must define a King-model central potential parameter ($W0$) for each GC.
 From \cite{1996AJ....112.1487H}, the King-model central concentration parameter ($c$) can be obtained using the previously defined $r_{t}$ and core radii ($r_{c}$) presented in \cite{2018MNRAS.478.1520B} via $c=\log_{10}(r_{t}/r_{c})$.
 The conversion from $c$ to $W0$ is then performed using \texttt{clustertools}\footnote{For a complete description of \texttt{clustertools} capabilities and installation instructions, please visit \href{https://github.com/webbjj/clustertools}{https://github.com/webbjj/clustertools}.} \citep{webbjj_2022_6656647} and data from \texttt{gridfit} \citep{McLaughlin2008}.

 Another essential GC parameter to consider is the time period over which extra-tidal stars are simulated.
 Contrary to \cite{2023MNRAS.518.4249G} who searched for \textit{recently} escaped extra-tidal stars of M3, this study wishes to examine if/how the properties of extra-tidal stars and binaries evolve as a \textit{function of time}.
 As such, for the purposes of this catalogue we generate stars that escape during random times along five orbital periods (P\textsubscript{orb}) of the GC through the Galaxy.
 The choice to simulate 5 orbital periods of escape is motivated by computational expense, as simulation time must be balanced against the number of extra-tidal stars being generated \footnote{Simulating escape over more than 5 orbital periods is entirely possible within \texttt{Corespray} and should be considered for users interested in longer escape times.}.
 To determine the P\textsubscript{orb} of each GC, we compute both the radial and azimuthal orbital periods using \texttt{galpy} \citep{2015ApJS..216...29B}.
 Each P\textsubscript{orb} used in this study represents the maximum of the two computed cluster periods.
 It is important to note that 14 GCs in our sample (AM 1, Arp 2, BH 140, Crater, Eridanus, NGC 2419, Pal 3, Pal 12, Pal 14, Pyxis, Sagittarius II, Ter 7, Ter 8 and Whiting 1) have P\textsubscript{orb} $> 2$ Gyr.
 Consequently, this could result in stellar escape times where t\textsubscript{esc} $= 5 \times$ P\textsubscript{orb} corresponds to times older than the age of the Universe.
 To ensure our distributions for these clusters are physical, we impose upper escape time boundaries of t\textsubscript{esc} $< 12$ Gyr, where 12 Gyr represents an intermediate age for the GCs in the Milky Way \citep{Forbes2010}.